top of page

 Being told I’d only need to swallow a tiny pill called Letrozole once a day for five years after a mastectomy saw me leave the consultant’s office literally punching the air.
 The fact that I wouldn’t have to subject my body to radiotherapy or chemotherapy filled me with more than a sense of relief.
 Almost five years before, I hadn’t been so lucky.
-I’d endured a chemo-first treatment plan for a much more serious breast cancer.
+I’d endured a 16-month chemo-first treatment plan for a much more serious breast cancer.
 This new 1.3cm primary was minor in comparison.

 Phew!
 That was my line of thought.